Yamaha RD350

 If you ever get an RD350 riding or owning anytime, do it.
 Its legitimately a piece of motorcycle history, and the memories you'll make with it will live on in memory.
 But what about you?
 Do you really think they are worth reviving or would you ride one of these two stroke beasts?
 So please, ask me what you want in the comments below!

-Will Yamaha RD350 ever relaunch in India?
+Why the Yamaha RD350 was so iconic in India?

 Ask a Question